microsoft/dotnet/Documentation/compatibility/winforms-accessibility-changes-471.md

 - When a `T:System.Windows.Forms.ComboBox` control has `P:System.Windows.Forms.ComboBox.DropDownStyle` set to `F:System.Windows.Forms.DropDownStyle.DropDownList` and is the first control in the tab order on the form, it now displays a focus rectangle when the parent form is opened using the keyboard.
 Before this change, keyboard focus was on this control, but a focus indicator was not rendered.

 __Improved Narrator support__
-- The `T:Sysetm.Windows.Forms.MonthCalendar`control has added support for assistive technologies to access the control, inclding the ability for Narrator to read the value of the control when previously it could not.
+- The `T:System.Windows.Forms.MonthCalendar` control has added support for assistive technologies to access the control, including the ability for Narrator to read the value of the control when previously it could not.
+- The `T:System.Windows.Forms.CheckedListBox` control now notifies Narrator when the `P:System.Windows.Forms.CheckState` property has been changed.
+Previously, Narrator did not recieve notification and as a result users would not be informed that the `P:System.Windows.Forms.CheckState` had been updated.
+- The `T:System.Windows.Forms.LinkLabel` control has changed the way it notifies Narrator of the text of in the control.
+Previously, Narrator announced this text twice and read "&" symbols as real text even though they are not visible to a user.
+The duplicated text was removed from the Narrator announcements, as well as unnecessary & symbols.
+- The `T:System.Windows.Forms.DataGridViewCell` control types now correctly report the read-only status to Narrator and other assistive technologies.
+- Narrator is now able to read the System Menu of child windows in [Multiple-Document Interface](https://docs.microsoft.com/en-us/dotnet/framework/winforms/advanced/multiple-document-interface-mdi-applications) applications.
+- Narrator is now able to read `T:System.Windows.Forms.ToolStripMenuItem` controls with a `P:System.Windows.Forms.ToolStripItem.Enabled` property set to _false_.
+Previously, Narrator was unable to focus on disabled menu items to read hte content.
+-

 ### Affected APIs